 The Croatian Parliament (Sabor, www.sabor.hr) is a unicameral representative body of citizens, vested with legislative power.
 The number of the Sabor's members can vary from 100 to 160 and they are all elected by popular vote to serve four-year terms.
-The current President of the Parliament is Boris Šprem.
+The current President of the Parliament is Josip Leko.

 The two largest parliamentary parties in Croatia are the Croatian Democratic Union (HDZ, www.hdz.hr) and the Social Democratic Party of Croatia (SDP, www.sdp.hr).
-Out of a total of 116 political parties enlisted in the Registry of Political Parties, 13 parties are active in the Croatian Parliament, each with the following number of seats:
+Out of a total of 123 political parties enlisted in the Registry of Political Parties, 17 parties are currently active in the Croatian Parliament.

 Judicial power is exercised by the courts of Republic of Croatia.
 The judiciary is autonomous and independent.
 The courts administer justice according to the Constitution and law, as well as according to effective international agreements and treaties.